 Florence Walking Tour with Statue of David

 Michelangelo is considered the greatest Renaissance artist and the David statue is widely known as his masterpiece.
-Join our English speaking guide as you skip the line to Accademia and see David.
-Then venture out to see the center of Florence including the Duomo (outside), Baptistry Doors, Leather Market, and more.
+Join our English-speaking guide as you skip the line at the Accademia Gallery to see David.
+Then venture out to see the center of Florence including the Duomo (outside), Baptistry Doors, leather market, and Ponte Vecchio.
 Admissions included.

 See Prices